Anacardo89/lenic/README.md

 ## Setup:

-Although no recommended you can leave the setup files as they are and the container will run correctly.
+Although not recommended you can leave the setup files as they are and the container will run correctly.
 - install [docker](https://www.docker.com/)
 - setup config files in `config` directory as well as `docker-compose.yaml`
 - run `setup.sh`